-Mental health is constantly evolving and it is important for us to be open with ourselves and each other about how we are feeling.
-In order to provide a non-judgemental point of contact for our guardians, to educate our office and to ensure that we have the resources necessary to help anyone who is experiencing mental ill health, Millie, our Community Manager and our Guardian Manager Vicci, recently undertook the Mental Health First Aid (MHFA) course.
+Mental health is constantly evolving, and it is important for us to be open with ourselves and each other about how we are feeling.
+In order to provide a non-judgemental point of contact for our guardians, to educate our office and to ensure that we have the resources necessary to help anyone who is experiencing mental ill health, our Guardian Services team undertook the Mental Health First Aid (MHFA) course.

 Like physical first aid, MHFA has a handy acronym that takes you through the appropriate steps when offering support to someone experiencing mental ill health.